 Blueprint for the Future of the Uniform Crime Reporting Program,

-which proposed the development and implementation of a new data collection mode, the National
+which proposed the development and implementation of a new data collection mode,

 Incident-Based Reporting System (NIBRS).

 Offenses and Data Elements Measured in the NIBRS